 One of the biggest selling points for this option is the comfort that it offers.
 With an extra-large cockpit, kayakers of all shapes and sizes will feel comfortable while paddling.
 This is also helpful for those who don’t want to feel trapped in a sit-in kayak.
 The molded seat is comfortable, as well, with padding on the back of the seat and around the rim of the cockpit.
 While it doesn’t include padding on the bottom of the seat, the Aruba offers adjustable foot braces that give you more customizability and control.

 When it comes to learning how to kayak, it’s important that you get a boat that is easy to control.
 This is another area where the Sun Dolphin Aruba excels.
 Its hull design adds extra stability to the overall experience.
 While you do sacrifice some speed to get that extra stability, it’s well worth it for new users.
+You may also like our camping and hiking gear section.

 #3 Ocean Kayak Malibu Two – Best Tandem Kayak for Beginners